 Here you'll find 26 ski slopes for all ski levels, including seven green runs, as well as the state's largest snow tubing park with 10 super-speedy tubing lanes.

-There’s also a free-styling terrain park and Ridgely’s Fun Park, a winter snow play area for small children with a mini-tubing carousel, snow tunnels, and a gentle hill for tubing and sledding.
-Plus, private, semi-private, and family ski lessons for the 2020-2021 ski season.
+There's also a free-styling terrain park and Ridgely's Fun Park, a winter snow play area for small children with a mini-tubing carousel, snow tunnels, and a gentle hill for tubing and sledding.
+Plus, private, semi-private, and family ski lessons for each ski season.
+This makes it one of the best ski resorts for beginner skiers with families.

 Off the slopes, there's plenty to do too, which is a bonus for new skiers who may not be as eager to hit the slopes every day.
 Wintergreen Resort has more than 30 miles of hiking trails, including a delightful wooded waterfall hike to Shamokin Falls.

-It is the best place to ski for beginners in Virginia.
+It is one of the best places to ski for beginners in Virginia.

 Contributed By: Kidventurous